 As discussed in Note 2, we adopted SFAS 123(R) on January 1, 2006.
-Prior to January 1, 2006, the Company accounted for share-based compensation to employees in accordance with APB 25 and related interpretations.
+Prior to January 1, 2006, we accounted for share-based compensation to employees in accordance with APB 25 and related interpretations.
 The adoption of SFAS 123(R) had a significant impact on our results of operations.

-At December 31, 2006, we have four stock-based compensation plans, which are described below:
+At December 31, 2007, we have three stock-based compensation plans, which are described below:

-Fixed Stock Option Plans - We have three fixed option plans.
-Under the 1990 Incentive and Nonstatutory Stock Option Plan ("1990 Plan"), we may grant incentive stock options or nonqualified stock options to our employees and directors for up to 2,873,002 shares of common stock.
+Fixed Stock Option Plans - We have two fixed option plans.
 Under the 1996 Stock Option Plan ("1996 Plan"), we may grant incentive stock options or nonqualified stock options to our employees and directors for up to 6,100,000 shares of common stock.
 Under the 2001 Nonqualified Stock Plan ("2001 Plan"), we may grant nonqualified stock options or stock awards to our employees and directors for up to 8,000,000 shares of common stock.
-Under all three plans, options are granted at an exercise price as determined by the Board of Directors and have terms ranging from four to a maximum of ten years.
+Under both plans, options are granted at an exercise price as determined by the Board of Directors and have terms ranging from four to a maximum of ten years.
 Our options generally vest over three to five years, although we have granted options that are 50% or fully vested on the date of grant.
-As of December 31, 2006, there were 4,616,107 shares available for grant under the 2001 Plan, and no shares available under the 1996 and 1990 Plans.
+As of December 31, 2007, there were 3,882,305 shares available for grant under the 2001 Plan, and no shares available under the 1996 Plan.
 In February 2005, we granted fully vested stock options to our directors and certain of our officers to purchase an aggregate of 1,658,500 shares of our common stock.
 The options were granted with exercise prices equal to the fair market value of our common stock on the dates of grant.

-During 2006, the Company awarded unrestricted stock to its employees under the 2001 Plan.
-A total of 65,464 shares were distributed representing \$367,000 of stock-based compensation expense.
+During 2007 and 2006, we awarded unrestricted stock to our employees under the 2001 Plan.
+In 2007 and 2006, a total of 20,744 and 65,464 net shares were distributed representing \$153,000 and \$367,000 of stock-based compensation expense, respectively.

-The following table presents stock-based employee compensation expenses included in the Company's consolidated statements of operations (in thousands):
+The following table presents stock-based employee compensation expenses included in our consolidated statements of operations (in thousands):